jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _You'd believe in holy kings too if barbarians, Vandals, or Vikings were at your doorstep.
 Credit: [Vikings](https://en.wikipedia.org/wiki/Vikings_(2013_TV_series))_

 Under the rule of Protagonist Kings, Western Civilization rebuilt political institutions, court systems, town councils, sanitation departments.
-Peace let the player god save up the money to start pressing upgrade again.
+Peace, let the player god save up the money to start pressing upgrade again.

 But it was slow going.
 By the time Western Europe had a fully functioning civilization again at the Renaissance (1400-1600), nobody could remember why the story of divine nobility had started.
 Who could blame them, the story was already 1000 years old.
 Do you remember what happened 1000 years ago?

-As Europe went through the Renaissance, the Age of Science, the Age of Enlightenment, the invaders were increasingly gone, freshwater was available, the roads were clean, the markets were busy.
+As Europe went through the Renaissance, the Age of Science, the Age of Enlightenment, the invaders were increasingly gone.
+As a result, freshwater was available, the roads were clean, the markets were busy.
 The once Protagoinst Kings, were now merely executives of extensive and bureaucratic civilized governments.

 The only thing that didn't change was the culture of royalty.
 The leaders had the title of king but were no longer protagonists.
-Instead they lived lavishly, and outright refused to let society grow out of the "nobles divine right to rule" philosophy.
+Instead, they lived lavishly and outright refused to let society grow out of the "nobles divine right to rule" philosophy.
 Society's leaders thus became Antagonist Kings.

 ## Antagonist Kings